 To receive the regulatory approvals necessary for the sale of our product candidates, we or our partners must demonstrate through preclinical studies and clinical trials that each product candidate is safe and effective.
 The clinical trial process is complex and uncertain.
 Because of the cost and duration of clinical trials, we may decide to discontinue development of product candidates that are unlikely to show good results in the trials, unlikely to help advance a product to the point of a meaningful collaboration, or unlikely to have a reasonable commercial potential.
 We may suffer significant setbacks in pivotal clinical trials, even after earlier clinical trials show promising results.
 Clinical trials may not be adequately designed or executed, which could affect the potential outcome and analysis of study results.
 Any of our product candidates may produce undesirable side effects in humans.
-These side effects could approve the product candidate for any targeted indications.
-We, our partners, the FDA or foreign regulatory authorities real trials at any time if we or they believe the trial participants face unacceptable health risks.
+These side effects could cause us or regulatory authorities to interrupt, delay or halt clinical trials of a product candidate.
+These side effects could also result in the FDA or foreign regulatory authorities may suspend or terminate clinical trials at any time if we or they believe the trial participants face unacceptable health risks.
 Clinical trials may fail to demonstrate that our product candidates are safe or effective and have acceptable commercial viability.